mjub/transformer-from-scratch/README.md

 I chose to specifically focus on `nlab-gpt-medium-8.7M` as it has the smallest number of layers (6) and heads (4 per layer) compared to the other models, making it easier and faster to analyze attention patterns.

-Sequences were randomly sampled from the validation dataset, such that they must contain at least 2 pairs of matching `\begin` and `\end`.
+Sequences were randomly sampled from the validation dataset, with the requirement that they contain at least two pairs of matching `\begin` and `\end`.

 This criterion is necessary to compute the Contrastive Matching Score (CMS), which measures how selectively a head matches an `\end` token to its corresponding `\begin` compared to other preceding openings.